openstack/nova/doc/source/man/nova-manage.rst

     applies to instances that have encountered an error before they have been scheduled.
 Returns 0 if cell0 is created successfully or already setup.

+``nova-manage cell_v2 map_instances --cell_uuid <cell_uuid> [--max-count <max_count>]``

+    Map instances to the provided cell.
+Instances in the nova database will be queried from oldest to newest and mapped to the provided cell.
+A max_count can be set on the number of instance to map in a single run.
+    Repeated runs of the command will start from where the last run finished so it is not necessary to increase max-count to finish.
+Returns 0 if all instances have been mapped, and 1 if there are still instances to be mapped.

 Nova Logs
 ~~~~~~~~~